Skip to main content

 Why Location-Based Pricing Failed in Court

-One of the most interesting aspects of the Great Wall Acupuncture case was the court’s categorical rejection of the reasonable geographic charge argument.
-This argument suggested that acupuncture fees should vary based on geographic location, similar to how other medical services might command higher rates in expensive metropolitan areas like Manhattan or certain parts of Long Island.
+One of the most interesting aspects of Great Wall Acupuncture was the court’s categorical rejection of the reasonable-geographic-charge argument.
+The plaintiff suggested acupuncture fees should vary based on location, similar to how other medical services command higher rates in expensive metropolitan areas like Manhattan or wealthy parts of Long Island.

 Impact on Long Island and NYC Practices